corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

 7. Insert a method for finding the notary.

-Up until this point, you've been able to follow the same process you used when writing your first flows for this app.
-Now you'll learn how to do something new: implement queries.

 #### Implement queries

-In the `FlowLogic` for this initiating flow, you must query the `MarsVoucher` and the `BoardingTicket`.
+In the implementation of this initiating flow, you must query the `MarsVoucher` and the `BoardingTicket`.
 You can use the `PersistenceService` to perform these queries.

 ##### Add a query for the `MarsVoucher`